-One key point to satisfy most of demands within the next generation communications (subscribe accessible at any time and at anywhere) is to increase both data rate and speed [1, 2].
-The Wireless local area networks (WLANs) are able to comply with such demands and have become one of the fastest growing segments in the communications industry.
-The worldwide shipments of the WLAN equipment products arrive \$5.2 billion in 2005, and it is expected that WLAN equipment will continue growing in 2006 to reach around \$5.9 billion level as new IEEE 802.11n and VoWi-Fi equipment is introduced and the infrastructure for traditional Wi-Fi expands [3, 4].
+Next generation communications networks are being investigated thoroughly to satisfy its ultimate goal: accessible at any time and anywhere.
+One key point to satisfy such aim is to increase both data rate and processing speed [1][2].
+The Wireless local area networks (WLANs) are able to comply with such demands and have become one of the fastest growing segments in the communications industry, especially with utilizing the new version of its protocol IEEE 802.11n [3].
+The worldwide shipments of the WLAN equipment products reach \$5.9 billion in 2006, and it is expected that WLAN equipment will continue to grow in 2007 to reach around \$6.5 billion level as new IEEE 802.11n and VoWi-Fi equipment is introduced and the infrastructure for traditional Wi-Fi expands [3][4].
 In 1997 IEEE's committee standardized 802.11 protocol for WLANs [5].
 Since that time several versions of this protocol have been made.
 The physical media in the WLANs is shared between all stations and has limited connection range compared with its wired counterpart.
 The standard defines three PHY technologies and a unified MAC protocol to support 1 and 2 Mbps transmission over wireless media.

 The MAC protocol has two functions, namely distributed coordination function (DCF) and the optional point coordination function (PCF).
 DCF has superior attractiveness over PCF in many aspects [6], therefore this study is conducted to investigate WLANs utilizing DCF.
-DCF defines two mechanisms to access transmission medium: the basic access scheme, which is the default scheme and the request to send/clear to send (RTS/CTS) scheme, also known as four-way handshaking scheme [4, 7, 8].
+DCF defines two mechanisms to access transmission medium: the basic access scheme, which is the default scheme and the request to send/clear to send (RTS/CTS) scheme, also known as four-way handshaking scheme [4][7][8].
 Recently, considerable studies have been concentrated on modeling the IEEE 802.11 DCF medium access method.
-Bianchi in [9] modeled the idealistic assumption of collision only errors, that packet retransmits are unlimited and a packet is being transmitted continuously until its successful reception.
+Bianchi in [9] modeled the idealistic assumption of collision only errors and packet retransmits are unlimited; a packet is being transmitted continuously until its successful reception.
 Wu in [10] extended Bianchi's analysis to include the finite packet retry limits as defined in the standard.
 Both studies used Markov chain model to analyze DCF operation and calculated the saturated throughput of 802.11 protocol.
 Periklais et al. [11] extended the work in [9] and [10] by taking into account both: transmission errors and packet retry limits for basic access of the IEEE802.11a protocol.
-X. Wang et al. [12] evaluate the impact of transmission error rate on the contention and the system throughput in WLAN's protocol.
+X. Wang et al. [12] evaluate the impact of transmission error rate on the contention and the system throughput in

+WLAN's protocol.
 However, [11] and [12] considered the probability of bit errors appearing on the transmission channel is the same in the two access mechanisms.
 Z. Tang et al. [13] presented an analytical model to evaluate the performance of the DCF in the case of bit errors appearing on the transmission channel and taking type of the used mechanism into account.
 However, Tang's study was under assuming of unlimited retransmitting.
 In this paper we extend Tang's work by taking into account influence of retransmissions and investigate its impacts on the performance of the WLANs.
 The results show that the throughput is insensitive to the number of the retransmissions when it exceeds the maximum number of backoff stages in both mechanisms.
-This insensitiveness' "trend" does not change with amount of BER in the utilizing channel.
+This insensitive trend does not change with amount of BER in the utilizing channel.
 However, adopting four-way handshaking mechanism show that the throughput is more immunes than its counterpart mechanism when WLAN's channel suffers from much error.
 This paper is organized as follows: Section 2 devoted to explain the used model in this study.
-Explanations for the achieved results are given in Section 3 and then our conclusions are drew to Section 4.
+Explanations for the achieved results are given in Section 3 and then our conclusions are drawn to Section 4.